MikeTkachuk/Ping_listener/README.md

   {
   'monitor': (bool) if false never sends emails,
   'max_sleep': (scalar>=0) max delay between pings in seconds,
+  'device_email': (str) Optional.
+Represents a device-specific email.
+Defaults to the 'recipient' field of a server config.
   'email_frequency': (scalar>=0) min delay between subsequent emails for a particular user
   }